With Ukraine war, Europe's geopolitical map is moving again

 To anchor that in the reality of 2022 is far more difficult than may appear at first sight.
 Nudging Ukraine, Europe's second-biggest country, fully into the Western fold against the will of Moscow poses massive problems.

-And European Union leaders will confront them together head on during a two-day summit at Versailles just outside Paris starting Thursday — forced into the assessment by Ukrainian President Volodymyr Zelenskyy when he amazingly signed an official request to become an EU member last week.
+And European Union leaders will confront them together head-on during what could become a bruising two-day summit at Versailles just outside Paris starting Thursday — forced into the assessment by Ukrainian President Volodymyr Zelenskyy when he amazingly signed an official request to become an EU member last week.

 “The European Union is going to be much stronger with us.
 So that’s for sure,” Zelenskyy said in an emotional live transmission to the European Parliament on Tuesday.